Making a Financial Aid Appeal: What Families Need to Know

 By Dean Tsouvalas | StudentAdvisor.com Editor-in-Chief

-Congratulations your child has been accepted to their dream college!
+Congratulations!
+Your child has been accepted to their dream college!
 Now comes the tough part that causes many parents to lose sleep at night: figuring out how you can actually afford it.
-According to the U.S. Department of Education almost 80 % of full-time undergraduates get some kind of aid.
+According to the US Department of Education, almost 80 percent of full-time undergraduates get some kind of aid.
 But what do you do when you realize that the college’s financial aid package is just not enough?
 Before ruling out your child’s top-choice school because of a disappointing financial aid package, take some time to decide if you should make a financial aid appeal.

-Have had a significant change in your family’s financial situation, like being laid of from your job or incurring significant medical expenses, since filling out the FAFSA?
+Have you had a significant change in your family’s financial situation, such as being laid off from your job or incurring significant medical expenses, since filling out the FAFSA?
 Then it’s definitely worth getting in touch with the college to see if you’re eligible to receive additional financial aid.

 Here are 8 smart strategies from financial aid experts to help you during the financial aid appeal:

 1. Look closely at your financial aid award letter and break down the different types of aid.